Quantifying the effectiveness of linear preconditioning in Markov chain Monte Carlo: Introduction

 \section{Introduction}

-Markov chain Monte Carlo (MCMC) techniques are ubiquitous in the field of Bayesian computation.
-Decades of use have proven their effectiveness and longevity in the face of major changes to the structure of statistical models.
-To keep pace with the increasingly complex problems faced by practitioners, the MCMC community has seen the invention of variants of the original Metropolis-Hastings samplers \citep{metropolis:53, hastings:70} such as the Metropolis adjusted Langevin algorithm (MALA) \citep{roberts:96a, roberts:98} and Hamiltonian Monte Carlo (HMC) \citep{neal:11}.
+Markov chain Monte Carlo (MCMC) is ubiquitous in the field of Bayesian computation.
+Decades of use has proven its effectiveness and longevity in the face of major changes to the structure of statistical models.
+To keep pace with the increasingly complex problems faced by practitioners, the MCMC community has developed powerful and flexible algorithms within the framework of \cite{metropolis:53, hastings:70}.
+Prominent examples include the Metropolis adjusted Langevin algorithm (MALA) and Hamiltonian Monte Carlo (HMC) \citep{roberts:96a, neal:11}.

-Preconditioning was conceived as a way to improve the stability of iterative solvers in linear algebra.
+Preconditioning is a technique that is now used throughout applied mathematics, including MCMC sampling, but was originally conceived to improve the stability of iterative solvers in linear algebra.
 The \emph{conditioning} of a particular problem corresponds to how easily it can be solved, and is quantified by a \emph{condition number}.
 The term `condition number' was first coined by \citet{turing:48}, although similar quantities are used in earlier works \citep{wittmeyer:36, vonneumann:47}.
-In its most basic form one can think of preconditioning as transforming to a space in which the problem at hand is both easier to solve and more amenable to implementation on a computer.
+In its most basic form preconditioning can be thought of as transforming to a space in which the problem at hand is both easier to solve and more amenable to implementation on a computer.
 Assuming that the transformation is invertible, the idea is to solve the problem in the transformed space and then transform the solution back to the original space using the inverse.

 Recent works by \citet{dalalyan:17, durmus2017nonasymptotic, chen:20, mangoubi2021mixing, chewi:21, lee:21, andrieu:22} and others establish non-asymptotic mixing time bounds for various MCMC samplers.
 The choice of distance metric $\mathcal{D}$ can vary, but excluding polylogarithmic terms each bound can be written in the form